neerajnj10/uber-datascience_challenge/uber-data_science.md

-surge_pct	the percent of trips taken with surge multiplier > 1 trips_in_first_30_days	the number of trips this user took in the first 30 days after signing up uber_black_user	TRUE if the user took an Uber Black in their first 30 days; FALSE otherwise weekday_pct	the percent of the user’s trips occurring during a weekday
+surge_pct	the percent of trips taken with surge multiplier > 1 trips_in_first_30_days	the number of trips this user took in the first 30 days after signing up uber_black_user	TRUE if the user took an Uber Black in their first 30 days; FALSE otherwise weekday_pct	the percent of the user’s trips occurring during a weekday, format= "markdown)

 - Perform any cleaning, exploratory analysis, and/or visualizations to use the provided data for this analysis ( a few sentences/plots describing your approach will suffice).
 What fraction of the observed users were retained?